srivenkat13/react-testing-demo/README.md

   }
   ```

-- There is a html file to display code coverage report
+- There is a html file to display code coverage report in `coverage` folder

+## What to Test

+<h5> Fundamentals to test </h5>

+- Test if the component Renders

+- Test that the component correctly renders with props

+- Test that the component renders in different states
+- Test if the component reacts to events

+<h5> What not to Test</h5>

+- Implementation details
+- Third party code ( dont test a imported library component, only  test the  parent component thats rendering the component)
+- Code that is not important from user POV